-Scivias, an illustrated tome, was Hildegard of Bingen’s first, and perhaps most famous of her writings.
+Scivias, an illustrated tome, was Hildegard of Bingen’s first, and perhaps the most famous of her writings.
 Scivias, (“Know the Ways”) describes 26 of Hildegard’s most vivid visions.
 The book deals with the interconnectivity of man in the universe; the concept that man represents a microcosm of the cosmic macrocosm, in other words, the belief that the universe exists simultaneously within each of us, while also encompassing everything else externally.

 The Story Behind Scivias

 Through Scivias, Hildegard of Bingen described a mystic philosophy full of archetypal images and a hero’s journey, wherein the soul predates the body and persists beyond experience on earth.
 Hildegard’s descriptive, visionary recitation of her visions framed a powerful and compelling perspective of existence and divinity that impressed many who would discover her work, including Carl Jung, who drew much from Scivias to inform his thinking.
 Hundreds of years after Scivias, Hildegard’s mandala images would be a reference point for Jung’s process of individuation, described in his Red Book.

 Scivias is renowned for its 35 images, or Illuminations, accompanying the descriptions of Hildegard’s visions as part of the original illuminated Rupertsberg manuscript.
 The images have become, perhaps, more popular than the actual narrative contained within Scivias.

 The specific origin and nature of the thumbnail illustrations remains unknown.
 There is some disagreement about whether the images were completed during Hildegard’s lifetime or after her death.
 The mainstream view generally accepts the completion of the original Rupertsberg manuscript around 1175, before her death in 1179.